anderson-aristotle/full-stack-project-practice/practice.md

 ## Create an ERD (entity relationship diagram)

-These are the diagrams that show how your tables are related to one another.
-(one to many, many to many, ect).
+These are the diagrams that show how your tables are related to one another (one to many, many to many, etc).

 ```md
 <!-- your answer here -->